 PROVISIONS FOR REVIEW OF POLICY AND PROCEDURES

-Ultimate responsibility for writing, maintaining and enforcing the Sexual Misconduct Policy and Procedures lies with the session of WPC.
+Ultimate responsibility for writing, maintaining and enforcing the Policy on Congregational Respect lies with the session of WPC.
 Unless or until the session chooses otherwise, the session assigns the oversight and implementation of the policy and procedures to the Personnel Committee (PC).

-The PC shall conduct an annual review of the policy and procedures, identify any necessary and/or desired changes, verify that the policy complies with the requirements of the church’s insurance carrier and the Book of Order, and then make recommendations to the session for any needed changes.
-Additionally, if the policy and procedures are used at any time, the PC will evaluate the procedures outlined herein and, based on the experience, make recommendations to the session for any needed changes.
-The PC may change the procedures as needed without session approval, but must inform session of the change.
+The PC shall conduct an annual review of the policy, identify any necessary and/or desired changes, verify that the policy complies with the requirements of the church’s insurance carrier and the Book of Order, and then make recommendations to the session for any needed changes.
+Additionally, if the policy is used at any time, the PC will evaluate the procedures outlined herein and, based on the experience, make recommendations to the session for any needed changes.

-ACKNOWLEDGEMET OF POLICY
+ACKNOWLEDGEMENT OF POLICY

 All members of session, trustees, board of deacons, and such other persons as session may require shall, at the start of their term, review this policy and procedures and sign the Policy Acknowledgement Form (see Appendix A).
 This form shall be maintained in a file by the church secretary under the authority of the pastor/head of staff.

-All volunteers working with Protected Individuals in activities that include, but are not limited to, Christian Education classes, youth fellowship and meals, children’s events, youth retreats, Vacation Bible School, Summer Spotlight, youth or children’s musicals and choirs, child care, and such other persons as the session shall require shall, at the start of their service, review this policy and procedures and sign the Policy Acknowledgement Form (see Appendix B).
+All volunteers working with Protected Individuals in activities that include, but are not limited to, Christian Education classes, youth fellowship and meals, children’s events, youth retreats, Vacation Bible School, Summer Spotlight, Family Promise, youth or children’s musicals and choirs, child care, and such other persons as the session shall require shall, at the start of their service, review this policy and procedures and sign the Policy Acknowledgement Form (see Appendix B).
 This form shall be maintained in a file by the church secretary under the authority of the pastor/head of staff.

 All staff and employees covered by the Personnel Policies shall annually review this policy and procedures and sign the Policy Acknowledgement Form (see Appendix C).
 This form shall be maintained in the personnel file of the employee by the church secretary under the authority of the pastor/head of staff.